< Back

 Size Height 119cm

-This fine old Cult Figure called aripa is from the upper Karawari River area in the East Sepik River Province of Papua New Guinea.
+This fine old Cult Figure called Aripa is from the upper Karawari River area in the East Sepik River Province of Papua New Guinea.

 These superb artworks from the Karawari River area are some of the finest artworks from all of Papua New Guinea and even in ” World Art ” they are very strong examples of human creativity and spirituality.

-The Karawari River is one of numerous tributaries of the great Sepik River, which drains into the north coast of New Guinea.
+The Karawari River is one of the numerous tributaries of the great Sepik River, which drains into the north coast of New Guinea.
 In a series of caves and rock shelters along the upper reaches of the Karawari, the Ewa people kept a remarkable series of wood carvings like this figure that were created and used by Ewa men during their lifetimes, the carvings were kept after their owners’ deaths.
 Preserved in the caves for generations, some of the carvings are between 200 and 400 years old, making them some of the oldest surviving examples of wood sculpture from New Guinea.

 This figure is not in the ” ancient category ” of being 200- 400 years old as the ancient Karawari Cave Figures, it is more likely late 19th Century to early 20th Century but definitely a used figure.
 It has the correct old dry patina just like the ancient Karawari Figures.
-Now days you can see many fake Karawari Figures for sale they are brown wood & heavily weathered which is the opposite of how an old genuine Karawari Figure should look.
+Nowadays you can see many fake Karawari Figures for sale they are brown wood & heavily weathered which is the opposite of how an old genuine Karawari Figure should look.

-The Ewa practised agriculture but they were also heavily dependent on hunting for their livelihood.
+The Ewa practiced agriculture but they were also heavily dependent on hunting for their livelihood.
 The rich rain forests that surrounded them provided a variety of game, including wild pigs, tree kangaroos, and cassowaries.
 The one-legged male figures, called aripa, played a vital part in hunting magic.
 Representing individual helping spirits, each aripa served as a means by which an Ewa man could maintain contact with, and receive aid from, his helping spirit to bring him success in hunting.

 The carvings from the Karawari caves first came to the attention of the wider world about fifty years ago when the Ewa, having changed or abandoned their former beliefs, began to bring the carvings out of their caves and offer them for sale to Westerners.
 As a result, today these remarkable works of art from the Karawari can be seen in museums and private collections throughout the world.

-Provenance: Old USA Collection : The Todd Barlin Collection of New Guinea Art and Oceanic Art.
+Provenance: Old USA Collection: The Todd Barlin Collection of New Guinea Art and Oceanic Art.

 INQUIRE HERE